MatveiNikita/MatveiNikita/README.md

 ### 🎯 Fun fact:

-> Developming - modern art.
+> Developing - modern art.
 > I believe that good code is like good music: concise, logical, and harmonious

 ---